Carbon neutral, net zero emissions, low carbon – what's the difference?

-The City of Adelaide has already been highly successful in reducing its own operational emissions to net zero.
+The City of Adelaide has already been highly successful in reducing its own operational emissions to carbon neutral.
 This means that Council has taken action to reduce emissions across the services and facilities it provides for the city such as transport, lighting, waste management and building performance and offset the remaining emissions.

 The next phase of action for the city is focused on how Council can continue to reduce its emissions and how it can support others in the community to take action.
 The plan will outline how we collectively as a Council, community, businesses and institutions can continue to reduce our impact on the climate.

 The new action plan will support the ongoing delivery of the Carbon Neutral Strategy 2016-2025.